trizen/sidef-book/sidef_interpreter/deparsing.md

 Deparsing is the reverse process of parsing, which translates the AST back into code.
 Currently, Sidef supports deparsing into two languages with the `-R lang` switch:

 * `-R perl`
-    - Parses and deparses the AST into valid Perl code.
+    - Deparses the AST into valid Perl code.
 * `-R sidef`
-    - Parses and deparses the AST into valid Sidef code.
+    - Deparses the AST into valid Sidef code.

 Example: